blockterms/whitepaper/README.md

 blockterms creates a finance model for car companies to directly partner with a ride sharing application and drivers to get a cut from every transaction.
 This model of financing helps the driver get into a productive venture with lesser capital and helps a car company derive more value out of their creation.

+### Dividends for ICOs

+ICOs are a new form of raising capital from investors for an agreed amount of ownership.
+The same ownership structure can be used to distribute returns to investors in form of dividends. blockterms makes it easy to organize and manage an ownership structure and version it with time.

 ## Final note

 Finally a note about a concept called karma, which means action.
 According to eastern spirituality, the universe does a _high precision floating point arithmetic_ to keep track of every one’s KARMA, both positive and negative until it adds up to a sizable amount and then comes around and manifests into reality in form of life events.